kubakoz/deckofcards/README.md

 # Deck Of Cards

-Deck Of Cards is a web experiment the simulates a deck of cards with a simple game of blackjack.
+Deck Of Cards is a web experiment that simulates a deck of cards with a simple game of blackjack.

 ## Installation